HogaStack/dash-tailwindcss-plugin/README.md

 - `--tailwind-version VERSION`: Version of Tailwind CSS to use (3 or 4) (default: "3")
 - `--content-path INPUT`: Glob pattern for files to scan for Tailwind classes.
 Can be specified multiple times. (default: ["**/*.py"])
+- `--plugin-tmp-dir PATH`: Temporary directory for plugin files (default: "./_tailwind")
-- `--input-css-path PATH`: Path to input CSS file (default: "./.tailwind/tailwind_input.css")
+- `--input-css-path PATH`: Path to input CSS file (default: "./_tailwind/tailwind_input.css")
-- `--output-css-path OUTPUT`: Path to output CSS file (default: "./.tailwind/tailwind.css")
+- `--output-css-path OUTPUT`: Path to output CSS file (default: "./_tailwind/tailwind.css")
-- `--config-js-path CONFIG`: Path to Tailwind config file (default: "./.tailwind/tailwind.config.js")
+- `--config-js-path CONFIG`: Path to Tailwind config file (default: "./_tailwind/tailwind.config.js")
 - `--tailwind-theme-config JSON`: JSON string of custom theme configuration for Tailwind CSS
 - `--download-node`: Download Node.js if not found in PATH
 - `--node-version VERSION`: Node.js version to download (if --download-node is used)